kriscode1/StartupAutomation/README.md

 WindowInfoTool.py is a tool to give the name, position, and size of whichever window the mouse cursor is moved over.

 Windows only, made in python 3.
+Last update: March 22, 2017.

 ## Example Startup Script
 ```python